 #3: Puzzle Finder Activity

 In order to complete this Puzzle Finder Activity, students have to use teamwork to finish it, making it an excellent ESL icebreaker.
-They also have to mingle and talk to each other, which is exactly what you want on the first day of class!
+Your students also have to mingle and talk to each other, which is exactly what you want on the first day of class!